Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Preliminaries

 Then, $t \mapsto (\rho_{n,t}^a , V_{n,t}^a)$ solves the discrete continuity equation,

 and $\rho_{n,t}^a \geq a$ for every $t$.
 Moreover,

 \end{proposition}

 \begin{proof} The fact that $t \in [0,1] \mapsto (\rho_{n,t}^a, V_{n,t}^a)$ solves the discrete continuity equation follows directly from the definitions.
-The relation between the actions of the two curves is obtained from the definitions, and the monotonicity and homogeneity of $\theta$.
-To obtain the last inequalities, let us denote by $\rho_0$ the density of $P_n(\rho_{n,0})$ and by $\rho_{0}^a$ the density of $P_n(\rho_{n,0}^a)$.
+The relation between the actions of the two curves follows from the definitions, and the monotonicity and homogeneity of $\theta$.
+To prove the last inequalities let us denote by $\rho_0$ the density of $P_n(\rho_{n,0})$ and by $\rho_{0}^a$ the density of $P_n(\rho_{n,0}^a)$.
 It follows that,